Books to love

 and well produced books on these topics can't help but be objects of desire.

-These plush tomes date back to the earliest days of my Veniceophilia and of this site.
+These plush tomes date back to the late 1990s and so the earliest days of my Veniceophilia and of this site.

 Umberto Franzoi & Mark Smith The Grand Canal